dcunited001/dcunited001.github.io/_posts/2016-10-23-metamodernism-and-retromodernism-wellsprings-of-art-and-culture.md

 they require more effort: sometimes orders of magnitude more time or cost.

-Truly, the best artists produce work that's like an onion. every time you experience you peel away what turns out to be the surface of some amazing new layer you hadn't imagined.
+Truly, the best artists produce work that's like an onion.
+Every time you experience it, you peel away what turns out to be the surface of some amazing new layer you hadn't imagined.
 Sometimes you cry.
-The best is when art hits you with a wave of truly unexpected emotion as a result of a revolution in how you see some aspect of their work's object. i.e. PS I Love You (just trust me) In that case and in others, the art led me to see something that I could have never expected myself.
+The best is when art hits you with a wave of truly unexpected emotion as a result of a revolution in how you see some aspect of their work's object. i.e. PS I Love You (just trust me) ...
+In that case and in others, the art led me to see something that I could have never expected myself.
 Perhaps I would have never experienced it ....
 Chick flicks, amiright?

 <a name="the-best-art-stays-crypted" />